 - Start by considering your company’s branding when determining which colors to use in your email marketing.
 If your company’s logo is blue and gray, for example, be sure to incorporate those colors into your emails.
 This is an important way to promote consistent branding and helps prospects and customers quickly realize that the email is from your company.

-Ready to take your email marketing to the next level?
+Ready to take your email marketing to the next level in 2018?
 Contact the email-marketing experts at FulcrumTech and we’ll show you how to get the most out of all your email campaigns.
 From colors, copy, and email design to implementing an ideal email send frequency and cadence, we can help you optimize your email campaigns to drive incredible results!

 Other Articles You Might Like